GasHisSDB: A New Gastric Histopathology Image Dataset for Computer Aided Diagnosis of Gastric Cancer: Method

 \subsubsection{Abnormal image}

-Each abnormal image is a pathological image that consists of gastric cancer.
-Cancer in the stomach is irregular nodular and infiltrates into the surrounding tissues in the form of roots or crabs.
+Each abnormal image contains gastric cancer.
+The general shape of gastric cancer is mostly ulcer type.
+As the disease progresses, cancer nests grow infiltrating from the mucosal layer to the muscle layer and serosal layer.
 It has a hard texture, and the section is often gray-white.
-When observed under a microscope, the cancer cells can be arranged in a nest, acinar, tubular, or cord shape, and the boundary with the stroma is generally clear (Figure. \ref{FIG:2} (c)).
+When observing under a microscope, the cancer cells can be arranged in a nest, acinar, tubular, or cord shape, and the boundary with the stroma is generally clear (Figure. \ref{FIG:2} (c)).
 However, when the cancer cells infiltrate into the stroma, the boundary between them is not clear (Figure. \ref{FIG:2} (d)).
-Based on the above facts, when the cells are observed to form gland or adenoid structure with uneven size, different shape, and irregular arrangement, it can be judged that the pathological image is abnormal.
-In the abnormal images, the cells in the cancer area are often irregularly arranged in many layers, and the nuclei have different sizes and division phenomena ~\cite{Wang-2019-tcsoc,japanese-2011-jcogc,takahashi-2013-gccso}.
+Based on the above facts, when the cells are observed to form gland or adenoid structures with uneven size, different shapes, and irregular arrangement, it can be judged that the pathological image is abnormal.
+In the abnormal images, the cancerous cells are often irregularly arranged in many layers, and the nuclei have different sizes and division phenomena~\cite{Wang-2019-tcsoc,japanese-2011-jcogc,takahashi-2013-gccso}.
 In the process of making the abnormal image dataset, we crop every cancerous region selected according to the original ground truth (GT) images.
-Then all the cropped images are filtered according to whether there is more than $50\%$ of the cancerous area in the images.
-The resulting images are shown in (d) (e) (f) in Figure. \ref{FIG:3}.
+Then, the cropped images are filtered based on the cancerous area (usually 50\%) in the images.
+The resulted images are shown in Figure. \ref{FIG:3} - (d)(e)(f).